 - " Moyock: Improve the crossing infrastructure at the intersection of Caratoke Hwy. and Shingle Landing Rd./Camellia Dr. - " Barco: Install high-visibility crosswalk at intersection of Shortcut Rd.
-(US-158) and College Way to facilitate pedestrian access to the Currituck Community Park complex. - " Grandy: Improve the crossing infrastructure at Walnut Island Blvd. and Poplar Branch Rd., and add a sidepath along Caratoke Highway between the two intersections. - " Grandy: Create a pedestrian lane along the shoulder of Walnut Island Blvd. to improve safety for existing pedestrian traffic. - " Corolla: Complete critical gaps in the Corolla Greenway and improve crossings along NC-12. - " Corolla: Create a pair of one-way roads on Whalehead Dr. and Lighthouse Dr., and convert one lane of traffic on each road to pedestrian and bike lanes.
+(US-158) and College Way to facilitate pedestrian access to the Currituck Community Park complex. - " Grandy: Improve the crossing infrastructure at Walnut Island Blvd. and Poplar Branch Rd., and add a sidepath along Caratoke Highway between the two intersections. - " Grandy: Create a pedestrian lane along the shoulder of Walnut Island Blvd. to improve safety for existing pedestrian traffic. - " Corolla: Complete critical gaps in the Corolla Greenway and improve crossings along NC-12. - " Corolla: Traffic calming in Whalehead.